Culture of Open Scholarship

 The Declaration of Open Science and Research and the full list of other national open science policies and recommendations and listed below.

-Finland is one of the first countries to publish an open scholarship policy in 2022.
-The policy includes, among others, recommendations for citizen science (in Finnish, will be published in English later) and business collaboration (in Finnish, will be published in English later).
+Finland was one of the first countries to publish an open scholarship policy in 2022.
+The policy includes, among others, recommendations for citizen science and business collaboration.

-Citizen science and citizens’ participation have developed as models of scientific research conducted by non-professional scientists, following scientifically valid methodologies and frequently carried out in association with professional scientists with web-based platforms and social media.
+Citizen science and citizens’ participation have emerged as new models of scientific research.
+Citizen science refers to engaging the public in research following scientifically valid methodologies and frequently carried out with web-based platforms and social media.

 Open Science Recommendation and Checklist for Collaborative Research, Development and Innovation in Research Organizations and Business .